ryan-mcclue/unsw/comp3331/wk1/week1.md

   - routing is process of moving data between networks
   - many network devices exists, yet these are the fundamental operations they could perform

+> when sending out ARP requests, how does the signal generation differ based on distance, e.g. ARP within network, as oppose to ARP made by router to another router? (must be some minimum distance; another reason for having a router) en extension of this is the difference between a unicast and broadcast signal
 ------------------------------------------------------------------------------------